| Boreäs Blakthörn |

 “SCREEEE!”

-Medium Beast (Beast of the Land and Beast of the Sea) or Small Beast (Beast of the Sky), Neutral
+Medium Beast (Beast of the Land, Beast of the Sea) or Small Beast (Beast of the Sky), Neutral

 Armor Class 17; Initiative +2 (12)

-Hit Points 90 (Beast of the Land and Beast of the Sea) or 72 (Beast of the Sky)
+Hit Points 90 (Beast of the Land, Beast of the Sea) or 72 (Beast of the Sky)

 Speed 40 feet, Climb 40 feet (Beast of the Land) or 5 feet, Swim 60 feet (Beast of the Sea) or 10 feet, Fly 60 feet (Beast of the Sky)